 The company operates its own DRIP and a specific department handles the entirety of the plan.

 2. Third party-operated DRIP

 The company outsources the DRIP to a third-party that handles the entirety of the plan.
-It is usually done when it is too costly and time-consuming for the company to operate its own DRIP.
+This is usually done when it is too costly and time-consuming for the company to operate its own DRIP.

 3. Broker-operated DRIP

 Some companies may not offer a DRIP, but brokers may provide a DRIP on some investments to investors.
 With a broker-operated DRIP, brokers purchase shares on the open market.
 Typically, depending on its relationship with clients, brokers will charge little to no commission for DRIP stock purchases.

 Example of a Dividend Reinvestment Plan

 Mary owns 1,000 shares in a real estate investment trust (REIT) and participates fully (100%) in the company’s dividend reinvestment plan.
 The REIT declares a dividend of $10/share payable on December 1.
 On said date, the market price of the share is $100, and the dividend reinvestment plan offers a 15% discount.
 With full participation in the company’s DRIP, how many additional shares will Mary be able to purchase in the DRIP?

 On December 1, Mary receives a cash dividend of $10,000 (1,000 shares x $10).
 Mary fully participates in the DRIP, thereby reinvesting 100% of her cash dividends into additional shares of the company.
 On the payment date, the market share price is $100.
 With a 15% discount from the DRIP, Mary is able to purchase additional shares at a price of $85 ($100 x 0.85).